alexgravx/amacs/README.md

 # AMACS
 Against MatLab at CentraleSupélec.
-Python translation of Matlab files.
+Python translation of Matlab files for Optimisation Course.